jomardyan/c-Tasking/docs/USAGE_AND_COMPARISON.md

 - TaskRetry ⇄ Manual try/catch with Task.Delay or libraries like Polly
 - ConcurrentBatcher ⇄ Parallel.ForEach / custom batching using SemaphoreSlim / Dataflow library
 - TaskExtensions ⇄ Common Task chaining and continuation patterns

 ---

+## c-Tasking specifics and notes

+- **Exception handling:** c-Tasking helpers generally use the `ErrorHandler` singleton to log exceptions rather than throwing by default.
+Check the specific APIs when you need to propagate errors.
+- **IDisposable & lifecycle:** `TaskScheduler` and `ManagedThreadPool` are `IDisposable` and should be used with `using var` or manually disposed for graceful cleanup.
+- **Default thread behavior:** `SimpleThread` defaults to `IsBackground = false`; set as background if you want the process to exit without waiting for it.
+- **Sync/Async overloads:** Many utilities have both synchronous and async overloads (e.g., `TaskRetry.Execute` and `ExecuteWithRetry`), choose the one matching your code path.

+---